gsoft-inc/wl-squide/docs/guides/fetch-page-data.md

 Before going forward with this guide, make sure that you completed the [Setup Mock Service Worker](./setup-msw.md) guide.
 !!!

 There are various approaches to fetching data for pages.
-At Workleap, our preference is usually to develop a backend for frontend with a **dedicated endpoint per page**, returning a **data** structure specifically **tailored** for that **page**.
-We rely on **server state** as our single **source of truth** and leverage [Tanstack Query](https://tanstack.com/query/latest/) to manage data fetching and ensure our data remains up-to-date.
+At Workleap, our preference is usually to develop a backend for frontend (BFF) with a **dedicated endpoint per page**, returning a **data** structure specifically **tailored** for that **page**.
+We rely on **server state** as our single **source of truth** and leverage [Tanstack Query](https://tanstack.com/query/latest/) to manage data fetching.

 Although this approach works well, a few adjustments are necessary when transitioning from a monolithic application to a federated application.
+Let's explore these changes!

 ## Install Tanstack Query